dasayan05/dasayan05.github.io/_posts/blog-tut/2019-01-01-python-compilation-process-overview.md

 #### What exactly we mean by the term `Python` :

 Before we begin, I want to clear out a very common misconception.
 It is widely assumed among beginner Python programmers that the term `Python` refers to **the language and/or it's interpreter** - that's NOT technically correct.
-The term `Python` should refer to the "language" only, i.e., the grammer of the language and NOT the interpreter (the command line tool named `python` or `python2.7` or `python3.5` etc) that runs your python code.
-The interpreter you have access to is **one of the** implementations of the language grammer.
+The term `Python` should refer to the "language" only, i.e., the grammar of the language and NOT the interpreter (the command line tool named `python` or `python2.7` or `python3.5` etc) that runs your python code.
+The interpreter you have access to is **one of the** implementations of the language grammar.
 There are more than one implementations of Python language interpreter:

 1. [CPython](https://www.python.org/): A python interpreter written in **C language**
 1. [PyPy](https://pypy.org/): A python interpreter with **Just-in-time (JIT)** compilation
 2. [Jython](http://www.jython.org/): A python interpreter that uses the **Java Virtual Machine (JVM)**
 3. [IronPython](http://ironpython.net/): A python interpreter that uses **.NET framework**

-Now, it so happened that `CPython` is the implementation provided by the same group of people (including creator [Guido Van Rossum](https://gvanrossum.github.io/)) who are responsible for defining Python's language grammer as a [reference implementation](https://en.wikipedia.org/wiki/Reference_implementation).
+Now, it so happened that `CPython` is the implementation provided by the same group of people (including creator [Guido Van Rossum](https://gvanrossum.github.io/)) who are responsible for defining Python's language grammar as a [reference implementation](https://en.wikipedia.org/wiki/Reference_implementation).
 For several reasons, `CPython` is also the mostly used Python interpreter out there.
 So that's why it's fairly reasonable, although not technically correct, to refer to the "Python language" plus the `CPython` interpreter collectively as `Python`.
 I am going to follow this convention throughout these tutorials.

-Apart from clearing the misconception, there is another reason I said all this at the very begining.
+Apart from clearing the misconception, there is another reason I said all this at the very beginning.
 The materials I am going to present in this tutorial are highly dependent of which interpreter we are talking about.
 Almost everything I am gonna talk about here is specific to `CPython` interpreter.

 ## Compilers vs Interpreters :